Port Waikato-Sunset beach Surf Break

 Best Forecast Surf Conditions for Port Waikato-Sunset beach this week:

-The surf forecast for Port Waikato-Sunset beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 9AM.
-The primary swell is predicted to be 2.5m and 14s period with a secondary swell of 1.2m and 18s.
-The wind is predicted to be cross-offshore as the swell arrives.
+The surf forecast for Port Waikato-Sunset beach over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 17) at 9PM.
+The primary swell is predicted to be 3.0m and 15s period.
+The wind is predicted to be cross-onshore as the swell arrives.

-The most powerful waves expected at Port Waikato-Sunset beach in the next 16 days are 3.0m 17s and forecast to arrive on Friday (Jul 10) at 12PM.
-Winds are predicted to be cross-offshore at the time the swell arrives.
-The largest open ocean swell (not directed at the beach) is 0.6m 6s period and expected on Monday (Jul 13) at 3PM.
+The most powerful waves expected at Port Waikato-Sunset beach in the next 16 days are 3.0m 17s and forecast to arrive on Sunday (Jul 19) at 3AM.
+Winds are predicted to be cross-onshore at the time the swell arrives.

 Wave TypeTime (NZST) & Date Wave Height & Period